quintalwebsolutions/quintal-oss/packages/monads/README.md

 Because we are not actually working with Rust, we are missing some essential syntax to work with the `Result` monad.
 These methods attempt to emulate some of this syntax.

 - `match` allows you to pattern match on both variants of a `Result`.
-- `merge` allows you to use multiple `Result` objects in the same control flow.
 - `serialize` reduces the `Result` object to a simple, type-safe object literal.

 > If you have an idea on how to approach emulating Rust's [question mark syntax](https://doc.rust-lang.org/std/result/#the-question-mark-operator-), [if let syntax](https://doc.rust-lang.org/rust-by-example/flow_control/if_let.html), or other Rust language features that are not easily achieved in Typescript, feel free to [open an issue](https://github.com/quintalwebsolutions/quintal-oss/issues/new).